rfay/ddev/docs/content/users/configuration/config.md

 | -- | -- | --
 | :octicons-globe-16: global | `false` | Can `true` or `false`.

 When `true`, more secure hardened images are used for an internet deployment.
 These do not include sudo in the web container, and the container is run without elevated privileges.
-Generally used with the [casual hosting](../details/alternate-uses.md#casual-hosting) feature.
+Generally used with the [casual hosting](../topics/hosting.md) feature.

 ## `use_letsencrypt`

 Whether to enable Let’s Encrypt integration.
 (Works in conjunction with [`letsencrypt_email`](#letsencrypt_email).)
+(Not currently compatible with Traefik router.)

 | Type | Default | Usage
 | -- | -- | --
 | :octicons-globe-16: global | `false` | Can `true` or `false`.

-May also be set via `ddev global --use-letsencrypt` or `ddev global --use-letsencrypt=false`.
+May also be set via `ddev config global --use-letsencrypt` or `ddev config global --use-letsencrypt=false`.
 When `true`, `letsencrypt_email` must also be set and the system must be available on the internet.
-Used with the [casual hosting](../details/alternate-uses.md#casual-hosting) feature.
+Used with the [casual hosting](../topics/hosting.md) feature.

 ## `web_environment`